-- a.
-At a minimum, regulations of the Michigan Department of Natural Resources, Michigan Fire Marshall Division, and Bruce Township for the installation, inspection, maintenance of a leak detection system, inventory and record keeping, emergency response and closure must be met. - b.
+h.
+At a minimum, regulations of the Michigan Department of Natural Resources, Michigan Fire Marshall Division, and Bruce Township for the installation, inspection, maintenance of a leak detection system, inventory and record keeping, emergency

+- response and closure must be met. - i.
 All underground storage tanks which have been out-of-service for nine (9) months or longer shall be removed from the site before a building permit is issued.
-This requirement may be adjusted by the Fire Chief in situations where a clear timetable for the safe use of the underground tank is established. - Plan Review and Approval.
+This requirement may be adjusted by the Fire Chief in situations where a clear timetable for the safe use of the underground tank is established. - 5.
+Plan Review and Approval.
 Site plans for facilities with hazardous substances shall be reviewed by the Fire Chief, or his/her designee, prior to the approval by the Planning Commission.

-5.25 Screening of Roof Mounted Appliances
+161-5.25 Screening of roof mounted appliances